SaraMkh/Casting_Agency/README.md

             }

 -POST '/movies'
 Create a new movie,
-    which will require the title and released date of the movie ,
+which will require the title and released date of the movie
+Data:

             {
             "movie": (the entered movie)",